uct-masha/shiny_training/README.md

-# Shiny Training
+# Building Web Interfaces for Effective Model Communication, Exploration and Debugging

-This repository holds the materials required to be used in a future training session.
-The session guides participants through creating a web interface using Shiny in either R or Python and materials are also available in either English or French.
-As such, 4 copies of each script will be available.
+This repository holds the materials required to be used in a training to be held on **April 18** during the AMMnet Kigali meeting.
+The session guides participants through creating a web interface using the Shiny package.
+The session will be conducted using the R programming language but participants who are familiar with Python will also find the session helpful given the nearly identical syntax between the R and Python Shiny packages.
+Moreover, a Python implementation of the final app will be made available as well.
+Materials are also available in either English or French.

-TODO: translate this README into French also

 ## Set-up